Last Updated on May 10, 2023

 It’s also a good idea to pack a couple of long-sleeved shirts or blouses, and jeans, alongside lighter summer wear.
 Don’t neglect to bring along plenty of sunscreen, either: even on hazy days, it’s necessary to protect against insidious UV rays.
 And in France, sunscreen is preposterously expensive, so you may be better off stocking up at home.

-This isn’t a month where you’re likely to be bored or run out of things to do.
+Luckily, you aren’t likely to be spinning your wheels trying to figure out what to do.
+There’s plenty on in June– more than enough to keep your calendar full with potential activities and outings.
 See a few of my suggestions below, and you can also consult this page at the tourist office for a full calendar of events, festivals and various happenings this year.

 1. Enjoy a few good terraces, “à la parisienne”…